d4n3sh/thedaneshproject/content/posts/2019-06-30-adding-thunderbolt-devices-in-fedora-server-30.md

 Thunderbolt devices need to be authorized and added to the thunderbolt device manager before they can be used.
 This requirement can be changed in the BIOS if desired.

-Here&#8217;s how I added my 10GbE adapter.
+Here's how I added my 10GbE adapter.

 Install the thunderbolt device manager.